Reg Armstrong

-Reginald Armstrong (1 September 1928 – November 1979) was an Irish professional Grand Prix motorcycle road racer.
-He was born in Dublin, grew up in Dublin and raced for the AJS, Velocette, Norton, NSU, and Gilera factory racing teams.
+Harold Reginald Armstrong (1 September 1928 – 24 November 1979) was an Irish professional Grand Prix motorcycle road racer.
+He was born in Dublin to Frederick and Margery Armstrong, grew up in Rathfarnham and raced for the AJS, Velocette, Norton, NSU, and Gilera factory racing teams.
 He then became team manager for Honda's racing team in 1962 and 1963, and they won five world championships in that time.
 He was also in his lifetime a sales agent for NSU, Honda, and Opel.
 He competed in Grand Prix Motorcycle World Championships and at the Isle of Man TT, usually placing highly.
 He died in a road accident in 1979.

 Early days

 Reg Armstrong was born in a nursing home at 37 Lower Leeson Street, Dublin, on September 1, 1928.
 Armstrong did not have a privileged background but, his father started a successful motor factoring business in Dublin and supported his early motorcycle racing as much as he could.
 A cousin, Harry Lindsay taught him to ride during the Emergency (as World War II was referred to in the Republic of Ireland) and both rode 16H Nortons.
 Both joined the Irish Defence Forces, with the petrol ration a prime consideration.